Kotlin Multiplatform Help

 Make some changes and see how they are reflected in the UI:

-1. Navigate to the App.kt file in composeApp/src/androidMain/kotlin.
+1. Navigate to the App.kt file in the sharedUI/src/commonMain/.../greetingkmp directory.

-4. Go back to the App.kt file and update the App() implementation:
+5. Go back to the sharedUI/src/commonMain/.../App.kt file and update the App() implementation to display the list of strings:

 Here the Column composable shows each of the Text items, adding padding around them and space between them.

-5. Follow Android Studio's suggestions to import the missing dependencies.
+6. Follow the IDE's suggestions to import the missing dependencies.

 Updated UI of Android multiplatform app

-Implement the same changes as in the Android app:
+Implement the same changes as in the Android app to account for the update in common code:

-1. Find the iosApp folder at the root of your project in the Project tool window.
+1. In IntelliJ IDEA, find the iosApp/iosApp folder at the root of your project in the Project tool window.

-4. Update the SwiftUI code to display a list of items in the same way as in the Android app:
+3. Return to the ContentView.swift file.
+To display a list of strings in the same way as in the Android app, replace the code for the ContentView structure with the following:

 struct ContentView: View { let phrases = Greeting().greet() var body: some View { List(phrases, id: \.self) { Text($0) } } }